akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Windows-Infrastructure/Windows-Server-Deployment/README.md

 ---

-# Scenario
+## Scenario

-**Task Assigned**

-> Deploy a Windows Server infrastructure to support an Active Directory lab environment.
+In this lab, I simulated a real-world infrastructure task where I was required to deploy a Windows Server environment to support an Active Directory domain.

-The objective of this task was to deploy a Windows Server environment capable of supporting enterprise identity and authentication services.
+The goal was to build a functional domain environment that could support:

-The server needed to be configured with:

-- Static IP configuration
-- Server identity configuration
-- Active Directory Domain Services
+- User authentication
-- DNS services
+- DNS resolution
-- Domain Controller promotion

-A Windows client machine would later join the domain to validate authentication and network communication.
+- Domain-joined client communication

+This type of setup forms the foundation of most enterprise IT environments.

 ---

+## 🎯 Objectives

+- Deploy a Windows Server environment for Active Directory
+- Configure static IP addressing for infrastructure stability
+- Install and configure AD DS and DNS roles
+- Promote the server to a Domain Controller
+- Join a client machine to the domain
+- Validate authentication and network communication

+---

-# Environment
+## 🖥️ Environment

-- **Domain:** bpurple.com
+- Domain: bpurple.com
-- **Domain Controller:** DC01 (192.168.10.10)
+- Domain Controller: DC01 (192.168.10.10)
-- **Client Machine:** CLIENT01 (192.168.10.20)
+- Client Machine: CLIENT01 (192.168.10.20)
-- **Server OS:** Windows Server 2016 Standard
+- Server OS: Windows Server 2016 (Desktop Experience)
-- **Client OS:** Windows 10
+- Client OS: Windows 10
-- **Virtualization Platform:** Oracle VirtualBox
+- Virtualization: Oracle VirtualBox (Internal Network)
-- **Network Type:** Internal Network (intnet)
+- Network Range: 192.168.10.0/24
-- **Network Range:** 192.168.10.0 / 24

 ---